MicrosoftDocs/dataexplorer-docs/data-explorer/database-script.md

 This method assumes that you already have a blob in a Azure Storage account and you provide its details (URL and [shared access signatures (SaS)](/azure/storage/common/storage-sas-overview)) directly in the ARM template.

-> [!NOTE] // VP-TODO: Still don't understand this note
+> [!NOTE]
-> Kusto Query Language scripts doesn't support scripts stored in storage accounts with [Azure Storage firewall or Virtual Network rules](/azure/storage/common/storage-network-security?toc=%2Fazure%2Fstorage%2Fblobs%2Ftoc.json&tabs=azure-portal).
+> Scripts can't be loaded from storage accounts configured with an [Azure Storage firewall or Virtual Network rules](/azure/storage/common/storage-network-security?toc=%2Fazure%2Fstorage%2Fblobs%2Ftoc.json&tabs=azure-portal).

 ### Create the script resource